xasc/tree-sitter-t32/README.md

 - Line selection syntax for `(symbol)` nodes (e.g. `main\10`) not supported, yet.
 - Commands from the `Var` command group that contain multiple chained `(format_expression) (_hll_expression)` blocks
+- Unquoted `(path)` nodes are not clearly distinguishable from other literal node in command argument lists.

 ## References